 David Vanille's choice: I have chosen to introduce you to a ginger from Nigeria, one of the largest ginger producing countries.
 It was in the heart of the Gulf of Guinea, in Nigeria, that I found this ginger with a lively, piquant and fruity fragrance.
 The warm and fertile black soil, irrigated by the Niger River, has allowed it to develop all its aromas.
 Its powerful and spicy taste brings character to your Asian or Indian recipes.

-Ginger is grown by planting small pieces of root in rich soil.
+Ginger is cultivated by planting small pieces of root in rich soil.
 To grow, it needs sun and rain.
-The harvest takes place 7 to 10 months after planting.
+Harvesting takes place 7 to 10 months after planting.
 A mature Zingiber Officinale can be recognised by the dryness of its foliage.
 At this time, the rhizomes are harvested before being washed and dried.
 They are kept whole to be eaten fresh or reduced to ginger powder for longer storage and daily use.

-The first traces of ginger were found in Asia more than 5,000 years ago.
+The first traces of ginger can be found in Asia more than 5,000 years ago.
 At the time, it was used in cooking and in traditional Chinese and Indian medicine.
 Its multiple benefits have made it more and more cultivated and sought after.

-From Asia, it is found in Greece, Rome, then in the Arab countries where its culture will intensify.
-In the Middle Ages, ginger was consumed in the hypocras.
+From Asia, we find it in Greece, Rome, then in the Arab countries where its culture will intensify.
+In the Middle Ages, ginger was consumed in the hypocracy.

 Today, ginger is eaten raw or cooked.
 It is also found in many remedies and vitamins.
 In Jamaica, it is used in the preparation of Ginger Beer.
 Some liqueurs are also made from ginger.

 Ginger powder is rich in minerals such as manganese and magnesium.
-Spice with 1001 virtues, it is known for its invigorating and revitalizing action.
-Its so particular perfume and the sensation of warmth it provokes are offered to us by the different compounds it contains: zingerone, shogaol, paradol and gingerol.
+A spice with 1001 virtues, it is known for its invigorating and revitalizing action.
+Its so particular fragrance and the warm sensation it provokes are offered to us by the different compounds it contains: zingerone, shogaol, paradol and gingerol.

 The World Health Organization recommends ginger for nausea and vomiting.
 It is also advisable to take it if you are prone to motion sickness.